Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 3. Its privacy policy is sus 🤨

-In its Terms and Conditions, Dropbox clearly states that it can access your data at will and even share it with “trusted third parties”.
-This is quite concerning for everyone who cares about protecting digital identity.
-If this is something you’re worried about, it’s time to look for an alternative that offers secure cloud storage space.
+In its Terms and Conditions, Dropbox clearly states that it can access your data at will and may even share it with “trusted third parties”.
+This is concerning if you care about protecting your security and digital identity.
+If this is something you’re worried about, it’s time to look for a secure Dropbox alternative that offers secure cloud storage space.

 Things to look for in a Dropbox alternative

-• Ease of use: As a growing business, the last thing you need is to spend valuable time learning how a complex tool works.
-So, choose a tool that’s easy to use and fits into your business workflow without the need for loads of technical knowledge.
+- Ease of use: As a growing business, the last thing you need is to spend valuable time learning how a complex tool works.
+Choose a tool that’s easy to use and fits into your business workflow without the need for loads of technical knowledge.

-• Scalability: Choose file management software that grows as your business scales.
-Ideally, a tool that lets you add storage capacity and users at a reasonable cost.
+- Scalability: Choose file management software that grows as your business scales.
+Ideally, you should pick a tool that lets you add storage capacity and users at a reasonable cost.
 This way, you won’t have to invest in a new tool whenever your business hits a data milestone.

-• Features: Ensure the tool has the features required for your specific use cases.
+- Features: Ensure the software has the features required for your specific use cases.
 Say you want a tool to help you manage images and videos, you’ll want something that has advanced search capabilities and tags, at the very least.

-• Pricing: Finally, you'll definitely want to consider how much your new tool will cost you.
+- Pricing: Finally, you'll definitely want to consider how much your new solution will cost you.
 Make sure you weigh up the points above along with the monthly subscription fees.
 We've included tools in this list that we hope have affordable prices ideal for your small business.

-Without further ado, let’s dive into our list of possible Dropbox alternatives.
+Without further ado, let’s dive into our list of possible alternatives to Dropbox.

 1. Dash: For visual assets management